Bargsteen/Bargsteen.github.io/posts/eleventy-and-tailwind.md

 So why is this preferable?

 ### Context switching
-Since you only work in HTML, you have fewer *context switches*, each of which are detrimental to your productivity.
+Since you only work in HTML, you have fewer *context switches*, each of which is detrimental to your productivity.
 Every time you switch from HTML to CSS or back your brain has to adjust, which uses up its scarce resources.